+80 Commission Delegated Regulation (EU) 2022/2311 of 21 October 2022 amending the regulatory technical standards laid down in Delegated Regulation (EU) No 153/2013 as regards temporary emergency measures on collateral requirements, (OJ L 307, 28.11.2022, p.
+31).

-- i. if the guarantee coverage exceeds 90%, demonstrate the need for such higher coverage, based on robust and specific evidence and commit to validate and regularly monitor that final beneficiaries are not able to meet these liquidity needs through other sources of internal or external financing, including other aid under this Communication; - ii. justify the amount of the guarantees, which in any case may not exceed the amount to cover the liquidity needs for the coming 12 months that are derived from the need to provide financial collaterals for cleared trading activities on energy markets.
-Member States have to review these needs on a regular basis; - iii. justify the period for which the guarantee is granted, which has to be limited to 31 December 2023 and in any case does not exceed the period where such guarantees are considered as highly liquid collateral according to the Commission Delegated Regulation (EU) No 153/2013 of 19 December 2012 supplementing Regulation (EU) No 648/2012 of the European Parliament and of the Council with regard to regulatory technical standards on requirements for central counterparties74, as amended; - iv. demonstrate how the conditions for the mobilisation of the guarantee will sufficiently address moral hazard concerns regarding the beneficiary and financial intermediary.
-In particular, this concerns the condition on the recovery from the final beneficiary of the guaranteed amounts, where the Member State's claims on the final beneficiary's assets have to rank at the same or higher priority level as the final beneficiary's other outstanding senior debt and loans; - v. indicate the premiums that will be applied for such guarantees, which have to be at least equal to the guarantee premiums referred to in the table of point 61(b) plus 200 bps and, if the central counterparty or clearing member does not charge any interest rate or fees for the unfunded collateral position, the base rate as defined in point 64(b) must be added; - vi. ensure that points 61(d) and 61(i) are also complied with.
-The option under point 61(c) is not applicable and the guarantee shall only relate to liquidity needs as defined in point 61(g); - h.
+- v. indicate the premiums that will be applied for such guarantees, which have to be at least equal to the guarantee premiums referred to in the table of point 67(b) plus 200 bps and, if the central counterparty or clearing member does not charge any interest rate or fees for the unfunded collateral position, the base rate as defined in point 70(b) must be added; - vi. ensure that points 67(d) and 67(i) are also complied with.
+The option under point 67(c) is not applicable and the guarantee shall only relate to liquidity needs as defined in point 67(g); - h.
 The guarantee shall relate to investment and/or working capital loans; - i.
 Guarantees may be provided directly to final beneficiaries or to credit institutions and other financial institutions as financial intermediaries.
 The credit institutions or other financial institutions should, to the largest extent possible, pass on the advantages of the public guarantees to the final beneficiaries.
 The financial intermediary must be able to demonstrate that it operates a mechanism that ensures that the advantages are passed on to the largest extent possible to the final beneficiaries in the form of higher volumes of financing, riskier portfolios, lower collateral requirements, lower guarantee premiums or lower interest rates than without such public guarantees.